puzzle/jenkins-techlab/labs/06_environment.md

 **Additional Lab:** Update the pipelines from Lab 6 so that the output looks something like this:
 ```
 ...
-hello Jenkins Techlab [current build ID]
+Hello Jenkins Techlab [current build ID]
 ...
 ```
-use the string interpolation functionality you've learnt in a previous Lab
+Use the string interpolation functionality you've learnt in a previous Lab.

+Verify your scripts with the [solution](solutions/06_3_environment_solution.md).

 ---